-When hospitals publish value statements, they often cite “accountability, integrity, and personal responsibility” as fundamental.
-Often, these values don’t match what we (the community at large) experience in our interactions with healthcare providers at the hospitals.
+When hospitals publish value statements, they often cite “accountability, integrity, and personal responsibility” as fundamental assets and positive qualities of their facility and professionals.
+In some cases, these values don’t match the actual experience and interactions with healthcare providers at the hospitals.

 The Medical Malpractice System